 Step 5: Post-Event

 Inspection: A walk through inspection should be completed in all areas and any damage and/or litter that has occurred as a result of the event should be recorded and agreed.
-This inspection should also ensure nothing has been left on the site, which could be hazardous to future users.
-This inspection should also identify any damage, which may have been caused during the event.
-If any structures are left overnight, it must be ensured they are left in a safe condition and are safe from vandalism etc. If numerous structures are left, specific security arrangements may be required.
+This inspection should also ensure nothing has been left on the site which could be hazardous to future users.
+If any structures are left overnight, it must be ensured they are secure and are safe from vandalism etc. If numerous structures are left, specific security arrangements may be required.

 Claims: Should any person declare an intention to make a claim following an alleged incident associated with the event, you should contact your insurers immediately.
-They may also require a completed accident form.
+They may require a completed accident form.

-De-Brief: After your event has taken place, a de-brief meeting should take place to discuss any issues and outcomes from the pre planning and the implementation of the event, within 2 weeks after the event has taken place.
+De-Brief: After your event has taken place, a de-brief meeting should occur to discuss any issues and outcomes from the pre planning and the implementation of the event, within 2 weeks after the event has taken place.
 This will aid the planning process for future events.

 Document Checklist